dtcrout/hugo-personal-site/content/post/big-trouble-in-little-quanta.md

 ### Misuse of Language

 I believe that the paper misuses the language and concepts of quantum mechanics to justify the use of complex-valued spaces.
-In the Introduction [1], the authors state: "Intuitively, a sentence can be treated as a physical system with multiple words (like particles), and these words are usually polysemous (superposed) and correlated (entagled) with each other."
+In the Introduction [1], the authors state: "Intuitively, a sentence can be treated as a physical system with multiple words (like particles), and these words are usually polysemous (superposed) and correlated (entangled) with each other."

 Let's take a moment to think about this statement.
 How are words or sentences in the linguistic sense analogous to _physical_ particles like electrons?
 Similar to explanations from Deepak Chopra, the use of quantum mechanics is abused to fit a particular narrative.
 Quantum mechanics is simply used to explain physics of particles which are on the quantum scale.
 Making analogies like these are far-fetched and flat-out unreasonable.
 By using language to explain quantum physics, it implies that words exhibit quantum phenomena.